Fussy Tongue explores Human Art: 10 Gorgeous Asian Actors

 1 Hrithik Roshan, India – Indian god

-There was a time that I had planned, like I did before for Michael Jackson and Whitney Houston, the obvious impeding wedding of the two arguably most beautiful people in India, Hrithik Roshan and Ashwarya Rai, because the universe spoke to me of the obvious match and Bollywood kept on putting them together in the most inspiring films, among my favourite ever beyond the actors’ presence: Jodhaa Akbar, Guzaarish and Dhoom 2.
+There was a time when I would plan, like I did for Michael Jackson and Whitney Houston before, the obviously impending wedding of the two arguably most beautiful people in India, Hrithik Roshan and Ashwarya Rai.
+The universe spoke to me of the obvious match and Bollywood kept on putting them together in the most inspiring films, among my favourite ever beyond the actors’ presence: Jodhaa Akbar, Guzaarish and Dhoom 2.
 It turns out I can live really well with the idea they are not together! lol.

 And as if his face wasn’t gorgeous enough, he also chiseled his body to look like chocolate bars that melt your appetite.
 Woh!
 With a mixture of mystery and sensitivity in his eyes, it is no wonder this Bollywood heartthrob is incessantly cast in lead roles for the pleasure of our eyes and I am sure for some of his certain acting skills.
 His versatile characters (yet always heroic) are certainly a testimony of his cinematographic skills and although most of us would be content just to go watch him be and move, there is something more sustainable in a character having content as well as looks.

 Honourable human art part 1.
 Choose your favourite(s)

 They may have missed the top spots but we can totally understand if you were thinking about them when we spoke of gorgeous Asian actors.
 Honourable mentions are basically people we can see the appeal of yet did not make the cut either for lack of consistency in their handsomeness or attractiveness (if you continue to be deadly attractive in your worst role or attitude, you make the cut basically), or other lol.
 On this list, we have:

 - Familiar showbiz face, Hong Kong singer, dancer and actor Aaron Kwok Fu-shing oozes charm in his romantic roles